phsym/http-rs/README.md

 Please consider that **no design is stable for now here**.
 I'm just a rust noob who still have a lot to learn on this beautifull new language.

 # How to build

+The library had an optional "ssl" feature that enable HTTPS over SSL.
+SSL support is enabled by default but can be disabled if not needed.
+SSL support is depends on [rust-openssl](https://github.com/sfackler/rust-openssl) which requires both the OpenSSL runtime libraries and headers to be built.

+## Without SSL support
 As usual with Cargo project, simply run

+> cargo build --no-default-features

+And to build html documentation, run

+> cargo doc --no-default-features

+## With SSL support
+Building with SSL support require beeing able to build [rust-openssl](https://github.com/sfackler/rust-openssl).
+Also, gcc will be required.
+Please have a look on [rust-openssl](https://github.com/sfackler/rust-openssl) and [gcc-rs](https://github.com/alexcrichton/gcc-rs) README files for detailed information about building opennssl.
+If environment configuration satisfies everything neede to buil SSL support, then to buil simply run

 > cargo build